Articulation

 The differentiated relative movement of separate elements, allowing the expression and communication of information.

-The articulated lorry; the articulation of the knee; the lazy speaker's technical problems with articulating the words; the well-spoken, articulate politician who can communicate his ideas - these various meanings are much more closely related than one might expect.
+The articulated lorry; the articulation of the knee; the Italian taxi driver articulating with hands and arms, the lazy speaker's technical problems with articulating the words; the well-spoken, articulate politician who can communicate his ideas - these various meanings are much more closely related than one might expect.

 The primary articulation of psychology is between the eyes and the face.
 We see this in the modern socialized human, and in naturalistic (especially film) acting.
 The primary articulation of biology is between the head and the body.
 We recognize this in the animal kingdom and the use of the theatrical mask.